 The Contractor shall be required to attend interim and final warranty inspections.

 Interim warranty inspections will be scheduled every 6 months throughout the warranty period by the Consultant.
 The purpose of the interim warranty inspection is to verify the performance of major pieces of equipment and to identify any deficiencies.
 The inspection will also verify the condition of previous remedial work to ensure it has been performed satisfactorily.
 The Contractor’s Project Manager and Site Supervisor are required to attend the interim warranty inspections.
-[Consultant Note: Linear Capital Projects involving critical control or powered valve chambers will include one interim inspection to be timed with one of the semi-annual inspections conducted by the Region’s OMM Group.]

 Ninety (90) days prior to the end of the warranty period, a final warranty inspection will be scheduled by the Consultant.
 The purpose of the final warranty inspection is to determine if there are any outstanding deficiencies.
 The inspection shall also identify where remedial work is still outstanding or has been performed unsatisfactorily.
 The Contractor’s Project Manager and Site Supervisor are required to attend the final warranty inspection.